manni8436/Legend-of-the-Greek-Gods/README.md

 The W3C Markup Validator and W3C CSS Validator was used to validate my project to make sure there were no errors within the site.
 The only errors were found was `class="img-fluid"` which was used to make the images responsive and `class="d-block w-100"` which was a bootstrap class for the image cards.

-However after a closer inspection of this issue, I have been able to find a solution to this code validator issue and I have updated the links below to reflect this.

 * W3C HTML Validator Results
     * [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmanni8436.github.io%2FMS1-Project%2Findex.html)